bterwijn/invocation_tree/README.md

 The [invocation_tree](https://pypi.org/project/invocation-tree/) package visualizes function calls at different moments in time.
 If you want a more detailed visualization of your data at a specific moment in time, check out the [memory_graph](https://pypi.org/project/memory-graph/) package.

 ## Blocking ##
 The program blocks execution at every function call and return statement, printing the current location in the source code.
 Press the &lt;Enter&gt; key to continue execution.
-To block at every line of the program (like a debugger) where a change of value occured, use instead:
+To block at every line of the program (like in a debugger tool) where a change of value occured, use instead:

 ```python
     tree = invo_tree.blocking_each_line()